-Creative Thinking Skills are presented here as a spectrum of thinking skills which facilitate the ability to generate, manipulate and refine, an imagination.
-They may be practiced like any other skill.
+Creative Thinking Skills are presented here as a spectrum of thinking skills wich facilitate the ability to generate, manipulate and refine, an imagianationWhat are Creative Thinking Skills?

 Written Linguistic Articulation – is the ability to formulate appropriate written structure as a coherent whole using appropriate vocabulary.